 But the Watch Tower has made the mistake of rejecting one of these doctrines at the expense of the other.
 Jehovah’s Witnesses can’t accept the deity of Jesus because the many passages of scripture which show him to be human get in their way; so they reject those passages which reveal his deity.
 In order to explain the many passages which speak of his deity, such as John 1:1, they have invented a new type of being, one which is more Gnostic than Christian, and have de-throned Jesus, robbing him of his majesty, glory, power, and authority, and making him into some kind of super being but less than God – he is, in their theology, “a god”, not Jehovah; divine but not deity.
 But there is no such distinction in reality.
 The dictionary definition of “divine” means “God” or “a god”.

 One only has to look at the first two chapters of the Epistle to the Hebrews to see these two doctrines, the deity of Jesus in chapter 1, and the humanity of Jesus in chapter 2, clearly expressed.
-For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “let all the angels of God worship him….But unto the Son he saith, Thy throne, O God, is for ever and ever” (Heb 1:6, 8).
+For example, to take a passage from chapter 1, we’re told that Jesus is infinitely above angels: “Let all the angels of God worship him….But to the Son he says, Your throne, O God, is forever and ever” (Heb 1:6, 8).
 This scripture shows that angels are created beings and have therefore not existed from eternity; at the same time it reveals that Jesus has always existed; he has always been God.

-And to take one from chapter 2: “Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil….For verily he took not on him the nature of angels; but he took on him the seed of Abraham….For in that he himself hath suffered being tempted, he is able to succour them that are tempted” (Heb 2:14, 16, 18).
+And to take one from chapter 2: “Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil….For indeed He does not give aid to angels, but He does give aid to the seed of Abraham…..For in that He Himself has suffered, being]tempted, He is able to aid those who are tempted” (Heb 2:14, 16, 18).

 Even if Jesus is the most exalted being ever to have been created, with power equal to God’s power, he would still be a created being and therefore finite, having had a beginning; he would not be God.
 If he is not God and not an angel, what is he?
 The NWT footnote says he is divine; but this divinity the Watch Tower allows is not full deity.
 It is a “lesser divinity” not equal with God, and therefore there is an infinite distance between Jesus and God; it is the very difference between finite or infinite, mortal or immortal, a creature of time or an eternal God, created or having neither beginning nor end.
 And therefore Christ’s death could never be effective as atonement for fallen humanity.
 No matter how sublime a being he is, he is still a created being; therefore his sinless life and death can only benefit himself.
 Nothing less than full deity could give his death infinite value and therefore be an effective substitute for sinners.